mwmlln/shinju_select/README.md

 * Focus:

-  The focus of this project is to provide high qualty online store experience for site visitors when they shop or browse jewellery for their spacial occations online.
+  The focus of this project is to provide high quality online store experience for site visitors when they shop or browse jewellery for their special occasions online.

 * Definition:

   This site is an online store to sell high quality Akoya pearl jewellery online.
-It also hopes to promete Akoya pearl products from Japan.
+It also hopes to promote Akoya pearl products from Japan.

 * Value:

   Specialized in Akoya pearl jewellery selected from the trusted source directory from the producer and designer in Japan's No.1 pearl production area

-### Businees Model
+### Business Model

 This site followed principle of B2C E-Commerce business model.
 Research on competitors in the market was carried out prior to designing process.
-SEO, SNS and Newsletter are included to improve the user experience and increase the oppotunity to attract new customers.
+SEO, SNS and Newsletter are included to improve the user experience and increase the opportunity to attract new customers.
 Web site is carefully designed to give site visitors to easily navigate and find out information about the products and company.
 GDPR link is present to comply the data protection act.